Web Browser Detection on your site with an IFrame

 If you want the display a bit smaller (perhaps to fit in a sidebar), you can specify

-Just for completeness sake, I added:
+Just for completeness sake, we added:

 just in case you need the display much larger too.